Our ancient Mothers gave birth in cold water

 Almost everyone has an experiential understanding of the healing power of the water (e.g., Blue Mind by Nichols, 2015).
 Even those who do not enjoy swimming almost always appreciate the serenity and beauty of being at the beach.

-The Aquatic Ape Hypothesis might explain the feeling of deep connection that some people feel to the water.
-If our ancestors were selected, under evolutionary pressures, to live along the shores, then it would make sense that we feel that ancient calling to the water.
+If cold water is in our genes, so to speak, than that might explain the feeling of deep connection that some people feel to the water.
+If our ancestors were selected, under evolutionary pressures, to live along the shore of cold rivers, then it would make sense that we feel an instinctive calling to the water.

 It is sometimes said that Nature (and/or God, depending on your point of view) does not make mistakes.
 That is, every anatomical feature in the human body must serve some evolutionary purpose that increases chances of survival and sexual reproduction.